liamwalsh1980/Milestone-Project-1/README.md

     - Very light grey (from coolors.co) hex:e7ecef , rgb:231,236,239, hsl:202°,20%,92%
     - Hover green hex:3b9e3b, rgb:59,158,59, hsl:120°,46%,43%

-* When starting the design of the website the first thing I wanted to do was set the default font style, font colours and background colours within the body element.

-- Full details can be found below for reference: -

-    - Font-family - Ubuntu : sans-serif (sans-serif will only be used if Ubuntu doesn't load)
-    - Font colour - Dark blue: hex:274c77
-    - Background Colour – Very light grey: hex:e7ecef

 * I wanted to offer users the option of making contact by email.
-I was going to apply a generic email address at the top of the homepage, however after moving it about a few times i decided to add a fourth icon next to the social media icons within the footer of every page which looked much more professional.
+I was going to apply a generic email address at the top of the homepage, however after moving it about a few times i decided to add an icon within the footer of every page which looked much more professional.

+* I took some time to work on making my HTML accessible for the visually impaired.
+I made sure that anchor elements, media clips, external links and internal links had the relevant aria-labels and sr-only classes added.
+I also made sure that certain text had aria-labelledby applied and that all image elments had the alt attribute in place.

+## Design Process 'page by page'

 #### Homepage (index.html)
 * The homepage design went through a few trials with choosing the right type of image I wanted and the positioning of it.
 When I found this <a href="https://www.istockphoto.com/photo/child-and-adult-hands-holding-colorful-heart-on-blue-sky-background-world-autism-gm1213547010-352734294" target="_blank">image</a> I knew it would work well for what I wanted achieve on my landing page.
+The image has striking colours with clear version of of an adult and a child embracing a colourful heart-shaped object expressing love and caring.
+The background is a beautful light blue which matches my colour scheme throughout the site.

 * I wanted to use all colours pre-picked for the homepage and with the hero image being colourful i felt this would maximise the attraction for all users.